yojoots/libbitcoin-system-wiki/Blockchain-Fallacy.md

 There is a theory that property ownership can be secured by immutable claim-keeping.
-This implies a property claim is the basis of property security.

 Given that a claim is not itself the property, control of the property falls to the person against whom the claim is made, its custodian.
 A custodian has the ability to surrender or retain the property and is therefore a trusted agent.
 Abrogation of the claim by the custodian is mitigated by custodian signature alone, with enforcement of the claim left to its owner.